 'Experiences of Exile' Exhibition

-Similar questions have arisen in far-right rhetoric in our own time.
 The 'Experiences of Exile' exhibition also presents contemporary works of art and photographs which have documented and responded to the European 'Border' or 'Migration Crisis' - referring to a period of increased asylum claims in European countries since 2011, following the war in Syria and other extreme geopolitical crises.
 Although the two case studies are legally, historically, and politically distinct, both can tell us something about the experience of forced migration, the effects of leaving home against one's will, and what it means to find a new one.
-The exhibition will be regularly expanded and updated with new works of art over the course of the year.